Paula J. Dobriansky

 Ambassador Dobriansky served as Under Secretary of State for Global Affairs from 2001 to 2009.
 Among her primary accomplishments, she established and led the U.S.-India, U.S.-China, and U.S.- Brazil Global Issues Fora -- which advanced crucial work and international cooperation on environment, energy, health, development, and humanitarian issues.
 Additionally, she was head of delegation and lead negotiator on U.S. climate change policy.

 In February 2007, as the President's Envoy to Northern Ireland, Ambassador Dobriansky received the Secretary of State’s highest honor, the Distinguished Service Medal, for her contribution to the historic devolution of power in Belfast.
 During her more than 25 years in national security affairs, Ambassador Dobriansky has held many Senate-confirmed and senior level positions in the U.S. Government including Director of European and Soviet Affairs at the National Security Council, the Reagan White House, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE) and Associate Director for Policy and Programs at the United States Information Agency.

 From 1997- 2001, Ambassador Dobriansky served as Senior Vice President and Director of the Washington Office of the Council on Foreign Relations and was the first George F. Kennan Senior Fellow for Russian and Eurasian Studies.
 During this time, she also served on the Presidentially-appointed U.S. Advisory Commission on Public Diplomacy.

-A member of the Council on Foreign Relations and the American Academy of Diplomacy, Ambassador Dobriansky serves on the Defense Policy Board and the Secretary of State’s Foreign Affairs Policy Board.
+A member of the Council on Foreign Relations and the American Academy of Diplomacy, Ambassador Dobriansky has served on the Defense Policy Board, the Secretary of State’s Foreign Affairs Policy Board and was Chair of ExIm Bank’s Council on China Competition.
 She is a Trustee of the Trilateral Commission and on the Advisory Board of Georgetown University’s School of Foreign Service.
 Previous boards include the Western NIS Enterprise Fund, Smith Richardson Foundation, National Endowment for Democracy (Vice Chair), George Mason University Board of Visitors and the World Affairs Councils of America as Chairman of the National Board.